 But the emphasis should be on ‘mother’ because that is the real sense of the name, that from her would come all that will live.
 She was the life-giver among humanity—she is the life-spring, we might say.

 So Adam gave her that name in hope, yes, and even in faith in God’s Word, because God had said there was going to be a Savior and He was going to be the Seed of the woman since she was going to have a kid, and then He said that she would have children.
 So he was going to rely on that.
-So he has faith in God’s Word that He will actually bring that to pass.
+He has faith in God’s Word that He will actually bring that to pass.
 He clings to this fact that God said that she would bring forth children; and, like I said, it would at least be two.

-And not only that—not only would they have the kids—but the Savior probably would not be ready to kill the serpent till he is big.
+Not only that—not only would they have the kids—but the Savior probably would not be ready to kill the serpent till he is big.
 So maybe fifteen, twenty years until he is big enough to hold a club so he can crush the serpent’s head (maybe he was looking at this physically; I am sure he was).
-So he was thinking “Okay, we’ve got a generation here to live.
+He was thinking “Okay, we’ve got a generation here to live.
 She’s not only going to bear them, but we’ll raise them too.”
 So he was thinking “God has given us hope for life that this is going to go longer than it seems.”

 Because, you know, when God had said “Do not take of the tree,” He said, “In the day you eat thereof, you shall surely die.”
-So I am sure that put the fear of God in them, literally, that they were going to die right away.
+I am sure that put the fear of God in them, literally, that they were going to die right away.
 But then God says this other thing that they were going to have kids and that takes a little time.
 So there is hope.
 There is life coming.

 They knew death would come because God had promised that too (“In the day that you eat of it, you shall surely die”).
 God’s days must be different from our days.
 That means that they would begin the process of death from that point on.
 It was going to happen.
-So they knew that death would come.
+They knew that death would come.
 It would hang over their whole lives.
 They would not know when it was going to come, but it was postponed for now.
 Death would come later.

-And we know that Adam did not die until 930 years later.
+Also we know that Adam did not die until 930 years later.
 He got to see lots of kids, grandkids, great grandkids, great great grandkids, and however many ‘greats’ there were.
 How many generations can you put up into 930 years?

 So we understand that under God, even in judgment, there is hope for life.
 Just pick up the principle that is there in Ecclesiastes 9.